endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

   * `"shield fuel"`: the amount of fuel that shield regeneration consumes when recharging at the full rate. **(v.
 0.9.9)** Beginning in **v.
 0.9.13**, this value is capable of being negative, causing shield generation to grant fuel.

   * `"shield delay"`: the number of frames that must pass without taking shield damage in order for shield generation to begin. **(v.
 0.9.13)** Beginning in **v.
-0.10.7**, this only impacts the disabled shield attributes described below.
+0.10.7**, this only impacts the delayed shield attributes described below.

   * `"depleted shield delay"`: the number of frames that must pass after the shields have been depleted (i.e. reached 0) in order for shield generation to begin. **(v.
 0.9.13)** Beginning in **v.
-0.10.7**, this only impacts the disabled shield attributes described below.
+0.10.7**, this only impacts the delayed shield attributes described below.

   * `"delayed shield generation"`: shield generation that is only active when the above shield delay timers have hit zero. **(v.
 0.10.7)**